MicrosoftDocs/enterprise-graph-docs-pr/enterprise-graph/conflation-concepts.md

 ---
-title: Enterprise Graph conflation overview | Microsoft Docs
+title: Understanding conflation in Enterprise Graph by Microsoft | Microsoft Docs
-description: Conflation concepts and approach
-services: enterprise-graph
-documentationcenter: enterprise-graph-docs
+description: Understand what conflation is and why you need to use it
 author: microsteve
-manager: microsteve
-editor: ''

 ms.service: enterprise-graph
-ms.devlang: NA
-ms.topic: overview
+ms.topic: conceptual
-ms.date: 03/14/2019
+ms.date: 03/27/2019
 ms.author: stflanag
 ---